RoiShukrun1/Tech-Tube/README.md

 # TechTube
 Welcome to our project!

-**The team members and developers of this project are Aviel Segev, Roi Shukrun, and Kobi Hadad.**
+**The team members and developers of this project are Roi Shukrun, Aviel Segev and Kobi Hadad.**

 **For more organized info about the project and Running instructions please navigate to the repository Wiki : https://github.com/AvielSegev/Tech-Titans/wiki.**